July 20, 1954: The day teen star Maureen Connolly suffered a tragic, career-ending injury

 Every day, Tennis Majors looks back at the biggest events in tennis history.
 On this day, July 20, 1954, Maureen Connolly, who had won nine Grand Slams in a row while she was still in her teens, broke her leg in a horse-riding accident, an injury which ended her career

 On this day, July 20, 1954, American tennis player Maureen Connolly broke her leg in an accident in which she was hit by a truck while horse riding.
-This injury put an end to the career of the rising star, which probably impacted tennis history.
-“Little Mo”, aged just 19 at the time, had already claimed nine Grand Slam titles and had become the first female player to win the Grand Slam (four major events in the same season) in 1953.
+This injury put an end to the career of the rising star, which probably had an impact on the history of the sport.
+“Little Mo”, aged just 19 at the time, had already claimed nine Grand Slam titles and had become the first female player to win the calendar-year Grand Slam (the four major events in the same season) in 1953.

 To go with those stats, Connolly, since her loss in the second round of the US Championships in 1950 at the age of 15, had never again been defeated in a Grand Slam tournament again, thus holding a 52-2 record.
 There is little doubt that, without this tragic accident, Maureen Connolly would have won many more titles and could have become the greatest player of all time.